alfgarciagarcia/classify_support_tickets/README.md

 |                  |                     |                   |  - DB Related     |
 |                  |                     |                   |  - Server Reboot  |

-### Motivation
+Due that the inbalance of categories in a sample of tickets, F1-score is the metric use to determine the best model.

 ### Solution Benefits
-Reduce the time to classify a group of tickets acording to a pre defined taxonomy.
+Reduce the time to classify a group of tickets acording to a pre defined categories and subcategories.
 Take advantage of ML / AI algorithms to classify tickets using experience in 25K+ tickets

 ### Use Case
 - Case 1:
   Classify a group of tickets to understand the kind of work received and prepare the information for a deep analysis about workload, structure of teams resolving tickets, productivity, etc.